Creating custom monitors

 The NQL query must follow several rules to support monitors:

-Optionally, include more than one computed or aggregated metric in your query to set multiple conditions for the alert to be triggered.
+1. Optionally, include more than one computed or aggregated metric in your query to set multiple conditions for triggering the alert.

 Not compatible with monitors: